Mac Pro: Mac Pro Server

 On November 5, 2010, Apple introduced the Mac Pro Server, which officially replaced the Xserve line of Apple servers as of January 31, 2011.
 The Mac Pro Server includes an unlimited Mac OS X Server license and an Intel Xeon 2.8 GHz quad-core processor, with 8 GB of DDR3 RAM.
 In mid-2012, the Mac Pro Server was upgraded to an Intel Xeon 3.2 GHz quad-core processor.
 The Mac Pro Server was discontinued on October 22, 2013, with the introduction of the cylindrical Mac Pro.
-However, the OS X Server software package can be purchased from the Mac App Store.
+However, the OS X Server software package could be purchased from the Mac App Store.
+The server software package was discontinued on April 21, 2022 and macOS Monterey was the last version to support this.
 The redesigned Mac Pro released on December 10, 2019 has a rack-mount version, available in the same configurations as the standard Mac Pro for a $500 premium.
 The rack-mounted Mac Pro comes with mounting rails to mount it in a server rack, and fits in a 5 Rack Unit (or "U") space.
 The Apple silicon Mac Pro also comes in a rack version.

+Discontinuation

+On March 5, 2025, Apple announced new Mac Studio models with M4 Max and M3 Ultra chips.
+The Mac Pro did not receive an update, and in November 2025, reports circulated that Apple had cancelled plans for an M4 Ultra chip for the Mac Pro, and had "largely written off" the product.
+Apple discontinued the Mac Pro on March 26, 2026, saying that they had no plans to replace the product, leaving the Mac Studio the highest-end desktop model offered.

+Many publications considered the discontinuation of the product a long time coming, with the pivot to Apple silicon removing the opportunity for the product to differentiate itself.

+Podcaster and developer Marco Arment said that amid a shrinking demand for large desktops, Apple further shrunk the market for the Mac Pro by making it more expensive and serving fewer types of users.
+Arment and his fellow podcast host John Siracusa agreed that the last good Mac Pros were Intel-based.